 This is a non-credit course offered for 3.34 ILU’s.
 (What is ILU?)
 Average completion time for the course is 15 hours.
-The course cost is $225 per registration (with the exception of public lab employees, law enforcement, public attorneys, and federal employees – please see "Registration Information" below).
+The course cost is $125.00 per registration.
 A certificate of completion will be issued to students successfully meeting course requirements.

 Table of Contents:

 Unit 1: Overview of Expert Testimony & Being an Expert Witness